Renewable Resources Management

 Renewable resources include the living portions of the natural world such as plants and animals as well as non-living resources such as air and water.
 Managing these resources so they are sustainable for future generations is a critical mission.
 Achieving this task involves a balancing act so that we can meet society’s present needs without harming the resource base for the future.

-Team and individual projects, discussions and presentations are important aspects of program delivery.
-Practising managers from the community frequently assist with the teaching.
+Team and individual projects, discussions, and presentations are important aspects of program delivery.
+Practising managers, knowledge holders, and resource managers from local governments frequently assist with the teaching.
+Traditional practise and knowledge are intertwined with Western knowledge whenever possible in delivery of this program.

 Students take a set of core courses in first year that develop competencies in areas such as: